linuxbox-cz/pgdist/README.md

     create-version VERSION [GIT_TAG] - create version files create-update GIT_TAG NEW_VERSION - create update files with differencies
                                           - GIT_TAG - old version tag
-                                          - NEW_VERSION - version created by create-version
+                                          - NEW_VERSION - new version
     test-update GIT_TAG NEW_VERSION - load old and new version and compare it
                                           - GIT_TAG - old version tag
-                                          - NEW_VERSION - version created by create-version
+                                          - NEW_VERSION - new version

     diff-db PGCONN [GIT_TAG] - diff project and database diff-db-file PGCONN FILE - diff file and database